xavcz/meteor-apollo-codetour/conclusion.md

 If you do roll your own implementation of Meteor & Apollo, and find interesting patterns, please open an issue or open a pull request on the package's repo, the community will be thankful! 🙏

 <h4>Related resources</h4>
 _Note: Most of the content written here comes from existing docs & readmes, huge thanks to their writers!
-If you want to deeper look at these resources, here is a non-exhaustive list._
+If you want to have a deeper look at these resources, here is a non-exhaustive list._

 **Apollo Client & friends**
 * [Apollo Client, docs](http://dev.apollodata.com/core/)